-NU371+ Evidenced-Based Nursing Care of the Adult II 8 credits on previous foundations of nursing practice of the adult patient and continues the focus of integrating pathophysiologic and pharmacologic concepts with the principles of nursing process, health promotion, risk reduction, clinical decision making and collaborative management of care for adults experiencing acute and chronic multisystem dysfunctions across the continuum of care.
+NU371+ Evidence-Based Nursing Care of the Adult II 8 credits

+This course continues preparation of the learner to use the nursing process to plan, implement, and evaluate effective, collaborative, and culturally appropriate evidence-based plans of care that meet the bio/psycho/social needs for adult patients with multisystem dysfunctions.
+The course builds on previous foundations of nursing practice of the adult patient and continues the focus of integrating pathophysiologic and pharmacologic concepts with the principles of nursing process, health promotion, risk reduction, clinical decision making and collaborative management of care for adults experiencing acute and chronic multisystem dysfunctions across the continuum of care.
 Theoretical foundations are reinforced as the nursing process is applied to adult patients within the context of evidencebased patient- and family-centered care.
 The clinical experience allows the learner the opportunity to apply pathophysiologic and pharmacologic principles within the context of professional nursing practice in the nursing care of adult patients with emergent and/or major alterations in health.
 As such, the clinical experience is based in settings that allow focus on the application of the clinical reasoning process, nursing diagnoses, patient outcomes, and nursing interventions in the care of patients across the adult lifespan with multisystem dysfunctions.
 The clinical sites also support students' developing responsibility for collaboration with other members of the interdisciplinary team.
 Prerequisite: BI213, 214, 219; CH151; NU111, 211, 221, 265 or 275, 271, 280, 322, 323, 330; 343.
 3 hours lecture, 15 hours clinical.